shopsys/shopsys/UPGRADE-15.0.md

     -   product variants cache in `Shopsys\FrameworkBundle\Model\Product\Elasticsearch\ProductExportRepository`
 -   see #project-base-diff to update your project

+#### update Elasticsearch index files structure ([#2567](https://github.com/shopsys/shopsys/pull/2567))

+-   elastic index definition files where sorted by order of columns in `ExportRepository` classes.
+These are not mandatory changes, and you can decide to skip them.
+-   add missing properties and remove unnecessary properties from elastic structure
+-   changed indent count for json files.
+These are not mandatory changes, and you can decide to skip them.
+-   see #project-base-diff to update your project

 #### rename reserved database function `normalize` to non-reserved name `normalized` ([#3072](https://github.com/shopsys/shopsys/pull/3072))

 -   create migration to change `normalize()` function to `normalized()` if you had used it in some indexes, functions, or somewhere else